Roger Craver: Career

+In September 1987, Craver partnered with Doug Bailey, a Republican consultant, to found The Hotline.

 Publications

 Craver is Editor of the fundraising and communications blog and website The Agitator, which for 11 years has provided daily insight into fundraising trends.

 In 2014, Emerson & Church published Craver's book Retention Fundraising: the new art and science of keeping your donors for life in which he explores why donors quit an organization, what can be done to retain donors, and identifies the key drivers that deepen a donor's commitment.

 In 2010, John Wiley & Sons published Internet Management for Nonprofits: Strategies, Tools and Trade Secrets to which Craver contributed the chapter “Insight Tools for Surviving and Thriving” and, served as a contributing author in the John Wiley & Sons 1st edition of the book Achieving Excellence in Fundraising.